stevenchadburrow/HowToSolveA2x2RubiksCube/README.md

 Step 2: "Solve" yellow on opposite side.

-When your white is solved, there will be one of seven different yellow patterns on the opposite side.
+When your white is solved, there will be one of seven different yellow patterns on the opposite side, which will now be the 'top'.
 You want a pattern of yellows that look like:

 <code>
     x x